Newton, West Midlands

 Newton is a ward in Sandwell, West Midlands, England.
 On the eastern bank of the River Tame, it is currently represented by 3 Labour Party councillors, who sit on the Metropolitan Borough Council.

+Politics

-Newton is part of the West Bromwich East parliament constituency for elections to the House of Commons.
-The local MP is currently Conservative, Nicola Richards.
+Newton is part of the West Bromwich parliamentary constituency for elections to the House of Commons.
+The local MP is currently Sarah Coombes from the Labour Party.